mufkuw/m-paperless/docs/setup.md

 ```

 After regenerating thumbnails, you'll need to clear your cookies
-(Paperless-ngx comes with updated dependencies that do cookie-processing
+(M-Paperless comes with updated dependencies that do cookie-processing
 differently) and probably your cache as well.

 # Considerations for less powerful devices {#less-powerful-devices}